 Credit lines are financial contracts enabling firms to draw funds from their bank accounts and have financing available as contingent liquidity provisions to offset shocks.
 Hence, credit lines are contingent liquidity lines which can be viewed as insurance against unexpected future liquidity requirements.
 This funding vehicle is crucial in Europe given the high reliance of European firms on bank-based financing, further underscoring its significance relative to alternative capital marketbased financings in the US.
-Furthermore, our study on European firms complements others (for example, Acharya et al. (2020)) and allows us to study international financial and corporate markets integrations as pointed out in Berg et al. (2017).
+In this respect, our study on European firms complements others focusing on the US market (for example, Acharya et al. (2020)) by studying international financial and corporate markets integrations as pointed out in Berg et al. (2017).